jonathanreveille/project3_OC/README.md

 Fork the project.
 Launch your terminal, set yourself into the project root.
 The file that allows you to play in terminal version is : "__main__" which is located in the maze2.2.1./macgyver/views
-* write in your commande line : `python -m macgyver
+* write in your commande line : `python -m macgyver`

-.

 ### Licence
-licence
-use of any licence with the images jessefreeman
-WTFPL
+Used the licence of jessefreeman, WTFPL

-Acknowledgement
+### Acknowledgement
-Thierry
+I would like to give special thanks to *Thierry Chappuis* and *Aurélien Massé* for guiding me through this project.